idrlykforeal/unit-1/Project 1/project_1.md

 |           |              | Pop       | Ripple    |

-Justify the tools/structure of your solution:
+Justify the tools of my solution:

 I will be using Python for this solution becasue it provides easy data scraping functions and various libraries which could help in providing useful statistic managements to Mr Sato.
+In addition, python, compared to other older languages, offers programmers the advantage of using fewer lines of code to accomplish tasks, which provides increased simplicity and readability both for programmers and program-readers.

+Justify the structure of my solution:

+The digital ledger I create is going to be a python project in Pycharm, with a main python file calling different functions pre-written in the library python file and reading, appending, and writing database files.
+This makes the program more managable as different functions are separately written so the modification of certain files will be more simple.
+Also, this makes the main python file shorter, which means the structure is going to be more clear and readable.

 I will be choosing Bitcoin as my cryptocurrency for this solution: